xicato/xig-documentation/api_doc.md

 ----
 **Get Local RSSI Cutoff**
 ----
-**Change Status:** New in V1.7.1.
+**Change Status:** Initial release in V1.7.1.

-  Get the local RSSI cutoff.
-Below this level, packets are discarded.
+  Get the local RSSI (Received Signal Strength Indication) cutoff.
+This is a global value applied to all received packets.
+Any packets received with an RSSI value below this level are discarded.

 * **URL:**